Hey everybody, and welcome to PT Pioneer.

 IAFS also comes with a single package, one which includes a robust offering of study materials

-The reason I rate ISSA and IAFS so high, besides the great materials on offer, is the fact that they include career support resources as part of their packages.
+Besides the great materials on offer, I rate ISSA and IAFS so highly because they include career support resources as part of their packages.

 It’s one thing to have a good set of resources to help you ace your exam, but after that, getting your foot in the industry is the real trial.